tomasr8/pyjsx/examples/README.md

 - `table` - Shows how you can easily generate an HTML table from data
 - `custom_components` - Shows how you can use custom components
 - `props` - Shows some advanced props usage
+- `custom_elements` - Shows how you can use custom HTML elements